tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 * [Peer Interview Grading Rubric](Activities/02-Ins_Intro_to_Partner_Interviews/Solved/PeerTechnicalInterviewRubric.xlsx)

-* Students will break off into pairs, with one student acting as the interviewer and the other student acting as the interviewee.
-Students will decide themselves who goes first in each role.
+* Students will break off into pairs, with one student acting as the interviewer and the other as the interviewee.
+Students should decide who goes first in each role.

 * Students will spend 30 minutes for each interview.

-* After, the two interview sessions, there will be a 5 minute session to discuss feedback and potential areas of improvement.
+* After, the two interview sessions, there will be a five-minute session to discuss feedback and potential areas of improvement.

-* After each pair of students has gone through the full interview process (acted as both interviewer and interviewee and discussed feedback), students will break off into new pairs and repeat the process until the end of the class.
+* After each student pair has completed the full interview process (acted as both interviewer and interviewee, and discussed feedback), students will break off into new pairs and repeat the process until the end of class.

 Then slack out the [peer interview grading rubric](Activities/02-Ins_Intro_to_Partner_Interviews/Solved/PeerTechnicalInterviewRubric.xlsx) and explain the following: